wenlzhang/obsidian-todoist-context-bridge/README.md

 - **Focus on Priority**: Helping users concentrate on what truly matters
 - **Reliable Redundancy**: Maintaining data integrity through smart synchronization

-This plugin was born from a real-world challenge: the need to effectively highlight and track important tasks while preserving their complete context.
+**Todoist Context Bridge** was born from a real-world challenge: the need to effectively highlight and track important tasks while preserving their complete context.
 As both an Obsidian enthusiast and Todoist power user, I discovered that while not every note-taking task warranted a place in my task manager, the crucial ones deserved focused attention and reliable tracking.

 ### The Challenge